 In this example, we can easily see that the approach with plenty of risk management shows a realistic recognition of the level of predictability and control that is typical when launching a new product.
 In contrast, the approach with little risk management is just one path to one destination based on just one view of what the future will bring.
 It is a lot of detailed planning based on some predictions that are really guesses treated as facts.
-Without risk management the company will probably struggle to agree to go ahead, and getting agreement will probably involve powerful advocacy and pressure that brushes objective, sensible management to one side.
-If they go ahead at all the project will be one stressful situation after another as reality hits back, with a very high chance of ending in expensive disappointment.
+In reality, a company working without risk management in this way would probably struggle to agree to go ahead, and getting agreement might well involve powerful advocacy and pressure that brushes objective, sensible management to one side.
+If such a project went ahead at all it would most likely create one stressful situation after another, with a very high chance of ending in expensive disappointment.

 Even if we don't usually notice that we are managing risk during everyday activities we would certainly notice if everyone in our organization suddenly stopped doing it.
 The consequences would be disastrous almost immediately.

 Planning is one of the most obvious management activities where risk management is a key ingredient.
 For example, strategic planning, annual planning, budgeting, project planning, and programme planning.